juliankanaan/reductible/frontend/js/searchAlgorithm/README.md

 Let's filter that out.

-`withinOne()` hangs out at the end of `searchResults()`, allowing only data that is *within one standard deviation* of the rest of the population data.
+`withinOne()` hangs out at the end of `searchResults()`, allowing only results that are **within one standard deviation** of the rest of the population data.
 Outliers are out, and my sample is a lot cleaner.
 I should have enough data so population issues shouldn't be a problem.